wheresrhys/fetch-mock/docs/api.md

 ## Inspecting how `fetch()` has been called

+### Filtering
-**For the methods below `filter`, if given, should be either**
+Most of the methods below accept two parameters, `(filter, method)`
+- `filter` Enables filtering fetch calls for the most commonly use cases.
+It can be:
-- the name of a route (see advanced usage below)
+    - the name of a route
-- equal to `matcher.toString()` for any unnamed route.
-You _can_ pass in the original regex or function used as a matcher, but they will be converted to strings and used to look up values in fetch-mock's internal maps of calls, rather than used as regexes or functions
+    - The value of `matcher` or `matcher.toString()` for any unnamed route.
+You _can_ pass in the original regex or function as a matcher, but they will be converted to strings and used to look up values in fetch-mock's internal maps of calls, _not_ used as regexes or functions executed on teh url
-- An exact url
+    - If `filter` is a string, and it does not match any routes, it is asumed the string is a url, and calls to `fetch` made with that url are returned
     - `true` for matched calls only
     - `false` for unmatched calls only
-If `filter` is undefined all calls to `fetch` are included
+    - `undefined` for all calls to fetch
+- `method` A http method to filter by

-#### `called(filter)`
+#### `called(filter, method)`
 Returns a Boolean indicating whether fetch was called and a route was matched.
 If `filter` is specified it only returns `true` if that particular route was matched.

 #### `done(filter)`